 7-8 Aprile: Golosaria in Monferrato, local products and wine tasting and market.

-9 January - 22 December: Saturday and Sunday, guided tours at 10.30 by appointment.
+9 January - 22 December: Saturday and Sunday, guided tours at 10.30 and 15.30 by appointment.
 Opening may change in case of private events.

 Closed in August